heavysixer/node-pptx/readme.md

 ## Usage
 The following sections gives a detailed run through of the core features of this library as it relates to creating pptx files.

-### Presentation Object
+### Presentation Element
-The following sections defines the various ways to read, compose, and write pptx files.
+The following sections defines the various ways to read, compose, and write pptx files. `node-pptx` allows you to either create a brand new file, or modify an existing pptx file.

 #### Creating a Presentation From Scratch
 ```javascript